flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 Some Interesting Map and Reduce Examples
 ========================================

-In his series on functional programming in Ruby[^1], Nathan Kleyn mentions a question that Yehuda Katz asked several years ago about splitting a module path in a particular way.
-One solution proposed by Bradley Grzesiak[^2] demonstrates a particularly interesting use of reduce:
+In his [series on functional programming in Ruby](http://www.sitepoint.com/functional-programming-techniques-with-ruby-part-i/), Nathan Kleyn mentions a question that Yehuda Katz asked several years ago about splitting a module path in a particular way.
+[One solution proposed by Bradley Grzesiak](http://rubyquicktips.com/post/1018776470/embracing-functional-programming) demonstrates a particularly interesting use of reduce:

 ```
 module_name = "X::Y::Z"